ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

 2) Parameterize config NFT with that txid and mint the config NFT.
 3) Compute the vault address with the config NFT and Address
 4) Compute the vault Authentication currency symbol with the vault address
+5) Create the config utxo:
+	- The address is the config address
-5) Create the config utxo.
-The value includes the config NFT the address is the config address and the datum is the vault Authentication currency symbol.
+	- The value includes the config NFT
+	- The datum is the vault Authentication currency symbol.

 ## Protocol actions